What Is A Spare In Bowling?

 A Dutch 200 refers to a game in which a bowler alternates between scoring strikes and spares in each frame.
 This would score the bowler exactly 200 points.

-Occurs when the ball seems to hit the pins perfectly for a strike, but one pin is left upright for the possibility of a spare.
+A tap occurs when the ball seems to hit the pins perfectly for a strike, but one pin is left upright for the possibility of a spare.

 Spares can be earned by knocking down any combination of pins, with two balls, that add up to ten.
 A player can knock down five pins with the first ball and five with the second, or one pin with their first ball and nine with their second.
 Both of these combinations and any others would be considered spares.